sagemath/sagewiki_to_gh-2022-10-10/days64.5.md

 * Jesse, Chris - Add modularity so that one can compute certain cluster seed quantities without others

 * Gregg, Chris, Jesse, Emily - Related to above, allowing other names for cluster variables.
 (Goal is to merge all three of these pieces together to have trac tickets rewriting ClusterSeed)
+  * Ticket numbers: #18615, #18594.

-* Simon and ??? - Working on F5 algorithm, have a ticket for review
+* Simon - Working on F5 algorithm, have a ticket for review

 * Anna, Emily - fixed bug in snake graphs and triangulation

 * Aram, Vivianne - mutation analyzer, using functions to only mutate at certain type of vertices 18594

 * Greg, Jacob, Matt, ?? - implementing upper cluster algebra presentation algorithm but saturation is computing a quotient ideal that is time intensive.
-Okay for ranks 4 or so
+  * Ticket numbers: tba

+* Christian, Vincent, Nathan W., Simon - Chevie interface for reflection groups.
+Almost ready for review.
+  * Ticket number :11187

-* Christian - Chevee code in progress
+* Vincent, Christian - Subword complexes.
+Almost ready for review.
+  * Ticket number: 11010

+* Nathan W. - m-eralized Cambrian lattices
+  * Ticket number: 18597

 * Chris and David - code for weakly separated sets and visualization